LOW BACK PAIN INFO - PART 2

 In Part 2, I will provide some of my thoughts and opinions from my many, many years of experience in treating back pain symptoms (including my own,) and from changing my approach to treating back pain umpteen times.

-1. GENERAL CLINICAL PRACTICE GUIDELINES FOR LOW BACK PAIN
+1. GENERAL PRACTICAL PRACTICE GUIDELINES FORLOW BACK PAIN

 While there are many things that clinicians and physicians disagree about in the care of back pain, here is the somewhat official list of what is agreed upon for back pain in the medical community: